 Senile dementia, Alzheimer, and eating disorders all make proper oral care difficult.
 As a result, mentally ill patients often neglect oral hygiene and are 3 times more likely to lose teeth.

 Many elders are physically incapable of taking care of their mouth properly.
-Illnesses that come with age, for example osteoporosis, make vigorous brushing and precise flossing difficult.
+Illnesses that come with age, for example arthritis, make vigorous brushing and precise flossing difficult.

 How is seniors’ dental health connected to systemic diseases?